DanielF2002/PHP_team18/README.md

 ### Feature 11

 Admin menu management.
-A page for admin to query, search, delete, and modify a table..
+A page for admin to query, search, delete, and modify a table.

 ### Feature 12

-Menu search.
-A page for user to filter the database by keyword.
+Menu filter for user to filter the menu by category.

 ---